segment-boneyard/analytics-wordpress/readme.txt

 == Changelog ==

 = 0.3.2 =
-* Fixed bug that occured when installing from WordPress Plugin Repository.
+* Fixed bug that occured when installing straight from WordPress admin.

 = 0.3.0 =
 * Exposed a global `Analytics` class for custom tracking.